Zee2/zee2.github.io/_posts/2020-1-18-licheepi-zero.md

 The LicheePi Zero is a lovely, tiny, single-board computer, running on the ubiquitous and low-cost Allwinner V3S platform.
 Extremely cheap single-board computers have exploded in popularity in recent years, even beyond the (in)famous Raspberry Pi.
 Other, smaller manufacturers have popped up, designing simple SBCs around inexpensive ARM SoCs.
 For hobbyists and hackers that want a more hands-on and challenging experience than you'd find with a Raspberry Pi, these cheap SoCs are a great hobby project and weekend adventure.

 To add to the already significant challenge, most of the (sparse) documentation is in Chinese, and many of the necessary files are hosted on Chinese sites that are difficult to use or access from the States.
-While some challenges are technical in nature and can provide some value to the intrepid hobbyist, crappy documentation and unresponsive Chinese file-sharing sites are *not* the kind of issues I'd like to let stand.
+While some challenges are technical in nature and can provide some value to the intrepid hobbyist, inaccessible documentation and unresponsive file-sharing sites are *not* the kind of issues I'd like to let stand.
 Thus, I wanted to share a guide for my English-speaking friends, serving as a concise tutorial for compiling the Linux kernel, a bootloader, and creating a root filesystem for the board.

 ## Background